BenjaminElifLarsen/SagaPratice/README.md

 The temporal comments are just ideas and thoughts and are only present because I work alone on this project.
 If working with others such comments would be placed in the task/backlogs on the devops board until they could be resolved.

+### Enum Naming Pattern

+The names of enum types either ends in singular or pural,e.g. Status/Statuses.
+The reason behind this is to indicate by name alone (and by C Sharp standard) whether an enum is a binary flag or not.
+Binary flag enum names are plural, while non binary flag enum names are singular.